raven42/dotfiles/doc/dotfiles_readme.md

 > :information_source: **Personal Copy:** If you wish to modify any of the base scripts, it is recommended to fork your own copy of this repo so you can make your own changes.

 ## Setup
 To setup on a new system, use the following commands.
 This creates an alias called `githome` which is used in place of the regular `git` program.
 This is done to allow automatically setting the git directory for a bare repository.
 A bare repsitory is used to avoid having a git path in your home directory which could lead toward accidental `git` commands run from your home directory.
-This new bare repository will be located at `$HOME/.cfg`:
+This new bare repository will be located at `$HOME/.cfg`.
+After cloning the repo, because this is a bare repository, a `checkout` is needed to update everything to the latest:
 ```
+git clone --bare <dotfiles-repo.git> $HOME/.cfg
 alias githome='/usr/bin/git' --git-dir=$HOME/.cfg --work-tree=$HOME'
 echo ".cfg" >> .gitignore
-git clone --bare <dotfiles-repo.git> $HOME/.cfg
+githome checkout
 ```